 The PCF provides new invalidating graceful period in the notification to wait for the AF to take action to stop ongoing BDT activities and to select a new BDT policy.

 After the invalidating graceful period, the PCF applies policy decisions for affected BDT SDFs.

+It’s up to operator policy if subsequent BDT policies are set more aggressive or more relaxed.

 6.X.1 Functional Description